Bicep Tendon Tear

 - Bruising which appears in the arm running down to the elbow

 - Pain and weakness turning the hand palm upwards

 A complete rupture of the long head of biceps is generally obvious because it produces the Popeye muscle deformity.
 Partial ruptures are much more difficult to diagnose.
 They can be a cause of shoulder pain which is not identified until subsequent investigations.

 The examination for biceps tendon ruptures should also continue an examination of the shoulder tendons because of the association between rotator cuff tearing and biceps tendon tearing.
 It may be necessary to have further investigations of the rotator cuff even if the diagnosis has already been made in relation to the biceps tendon tear.

 Investigation usually would include x-rays and then either a ultrasound or MRI scan to evaluate the rotator cuff if necessary.

-1. Non surgical treatment – for the great majority of injuries the treatment will be non surgical.
+For the great majority of injuries the treatment will be non surgical.
 The pain resulting from the tear and the bleeding and bruising will resolve over a period of up to three months.
 Initial treatment is with rest, ice, and anti inflammatory medications.
 Subsequently physiotherapy may be beneficial in restoring strength.